Semantic Models for the First-stage Retrieval: A Comprehensive Review: Introduction

 This survey focuses on semantic models for the first-stage retrieval of unstructured texts, referred to as \textit{semantic retrieval models} for short in the following sections.
-Specifically, we describe the current landscape of semantic retrieval models from three major paradigms, paying special attention to recent neural-based methods.
-We review the benchmark datasets, optimization methods and evaluation metrics, and summarize the state-of-the-art models.
-We also discuss the unresolved challenges and suggest potentially promising directions for future work.
-It should be noted that: \begin{enumerate*}[label=(\arabic *)] \item Some studies also call the retrieval stage as a ranking stage, a search stage, or a recall stage.
-In this survey, we will refer to it as the retrieval stage for consistency and simplicity. \item The survey mainly focuses on the ranking algorithms of the semantic retrieval models, thus will only briefly mention the indexing methods.
-Readers who are interested in sparse or dense indexing techniques could refer to \cite{manning2008introduction, muja2014scalable, chen2018sptag, zhang2019grip}. \end{enumerate*}
+We describe the current landscape of the first-stage retrieval models under a unified framework to clarify the connection between classical term-based retrieval methods, early semantic retrieval methods and neural semantic retrieval methods.
+Specifically, we pay attention to recent neural semantic retrieval methods, summarizing them into three paradigms from the perspective of model architecture, namely sparse retrieval methods, dense retrieval methods and hybrid retrieval methods.
+We also refer to key topics about neural semantic retrieval models learning.
+Moreover, we discuss unresolved challenges and suggest potentially promising directions for future works.
+It should be noted that: \begin{enumerate*}[label=(\arabic *)] \item Some studies also call the first-stage retrieval as a ranking stage, a search stage, or a recall stage.
+In this survey, we will refer to it as the retrieval stage for consistency and simplicity; \item The survey mainly focuses on ranking algorithms of semantic retrieval models, thus will only briefly mention indexing methods.
+Readers who are interested in sparse or dense indexing techniques could refer to \cite{zobel2006inverted, muja2014scalable, chen2018sptag, zhang2019grip}. \end{enumerate*}

-So far as we known, this is the first survey on both traditional and neural semantic models for the first-stage retrieval.
-There have been surveys on neural models for IR~\cite{onal2018neural, guo2019deep}, but they are mostly about the re-ranking stages.
-Compared with the booklet by \cite{li2014semantic}, they have talked about early semantic retrieval models, but without recent neural methods for the first-stage retrieval.
+So far as we know, this is the first survey on both traditional and neural semantic models for the first-stage retrieval.
+It reviews early semantic retrieval models proposed from 1990 to 2013, and covers neural semantic retrieval models published in major conferences (e.g., ACL, ICLR, AAAI, SIGIR, TheWebConf, CIKM, WSDM, EMNLP, and ECIR) and journals (e.g., TOIS, TKDE, TACL, and IP$\&$M) in the fields of deep learning, natural language processing and information retrieval from 2013 to June 2021.
+There have been some surveys on neural models for IR~\cite{mitra2017neural, onal2018neural, mitra2018introduction, guo2019deep}, but none of them focused on the first-stage retrieval.
+For example, \citet{onal2018neural} paid attention to the application of neural methods to different IR tasks. \citet{guo2019deep} took a deep look into deep neural networks for re-ranking stages.
+For the first-stage retrieval, the booklet by \citet{li2014semantic} talked about early semantic retrieval models, but without recent booming neural models for the first-stage retrieval.
+Recently, \citet{lin2020pretrained} discussed several pre-training models for the first-stage retrieval and re-ranking stages.
+Different from them, we make an comprehensive overview of semantic models for the first-stage retrieval under a unified framework, including early semantic retrieval models, neural semantic retrieval models and the connection between them.